reframe-hpc/reframe/docs/tutorial.rst

 In our example, this translates to ``perflogs/generic/default/stream_test.log``.
 The information that is being logged is fully configurable and we will cover this in the :ref:`logging` section.

-Finally, you can use also the :option:`--performance-report` option, which will print a summary of the results of the performance tests that have run in the current session and compare them (by default) with their last obtained performance.
+Finally, you can use also the :option:`--performance-report` option, which will print a summary of the results of the performance tests that have run in the current session and compare them (by default) to their last obtained performance.

 .. code-block:: console